STONE carried the weight of the world on his shoulders– literally.

 Stone shuffled his feet, not used to receiving this kind of praise.
 The only praise he received was from horny she-wolves who made it their life mission to bounce from his naked lap.

-“Some of the men of the pack are... concerned with how much time you spend with the kids.
-The girls, especially... they are going through puberty and... and the men are worried you might get some ideas...” she couldn’t finish the verdict.
+“Some men of the pack are... concerned with how much time you spend with the kids.
+The girls, especially.
+They are going through puberty and... and some are worried you might get some ideas...” she couldn’t finish the verdict.

 Stone’s chest exploded with pain as if the weight he had been exercising with collapsed on his lungs.
-His face flushed with embarrassment and mortification, unbelieving the cruel judgment bestowed.
+His face flushed with embarrassment and mortification, unbelieving the cruel judgment..

 His feet shuffled backward, begging for space.

 He shook his head.
 “Thanks for letting me know.
 I won’t stop by anymore.
 If you need any repairs, you should call Freddie.”
-His voice remained low in volume but now had a grumbling edge to it that was powered by embarrassment and anger.
+His voice remained low in volume but now had a grumbling edge to it.

 Mrs. Johnson sniffed as she watched the seven feet and five inches of kindness walk away.